jordanhoare/second-brain/src/garden/200 Journal/_journal.md

 ---
 title: Journal
 ---
+> [!quote] Jack London
+> Keep a notebook.
+Travel with it, eat with it, sleep with it.
+Slap into it every stray thought that flutters up in your brain.
+Cheap paper is less perishable than gray matter, and lead pencil markings endure longer than memory.

 # Journal

 This is where I capture daily reflections, shower thoughts, and evolving ideas that haven't yet crystallized into formal notes.